Student Team Competition on Coastal Resilience

 • How can local decision-making and policy integrate resilience planning?

-• What coastal infrastructure is most vulnerable, and what approaches can mitigate the risk?
-How can natural and nature-based infrastructure strategically enhance community resilience, and what are the barriers to implementation?
+• How can natural and nature-based infrastructure be used strategically for community resilience, and what are the barriers to implementation?

 Economic Resilience